How to look after your feet if you have diabetes

 Foot care tips if you have diabetes

-- See a private or NHS podiatrist at least once a year.
-You should be eligible for an NHS podiatrist if you have a long-term condition like diabetes.
+- You should have your feet checked as part of your annual diabetes review.
+You may be eligible for an NHS podiatrist if you have diabetes and symptoms affecting your feet such as numbness.
 Ask your GP for a referral or find a local podiatrist.

 - Keep your feet clean and free from infection.